NoBrainerORM/nobrainer.io/docs/configuration.md

   config.rethinkdb_url = config.default_rethinkdb_url

   # NoBrainer uses logger to emit debugging information.
-  # If the logger is set in debug mode with:
+  # The default logger is the Rails logger if run with Rails,
-  #   NoBrainer.logger.log_level = Logger::DEBUG
+  # otherwise Logger.new(STDERR) with a WARN level.
-  # Then each database query will be emitted to the log file.
+  # If the logger is configured with a DEBUG level,
-  # The default is the Rails logger if run with Rails, otherwise STDERR.
+  # then each database query is emitted.
   config.logger = config.default_logger

   # NoBrainer will colorize the queries if colorize_logger is true.